 With the defeat of the resilient Venti tribes maritime fleet in Gaul, the collapse of Celtic power in Gaul was inevitable.
 Across the water to the west, lay the last enclave of European Celtic culture.
 The last of the free Celt's residing in the British Isles represented a possible threat to Rome's newly acquired lands in the fertile and rich lands of modern-day France and Belgium.

-The assassination of the great Roman general stopped any immediate plans to add the British Isles to the Roman empire.
-For many years after the death of Caesar, permanent conquest of the British Isles was suggested and detailed plans were often drawn up.
-Subsequent Caesar's after Julius wished to expand the empire and their own legacy, Celtic Britain was a logical choice as it represented the 'edges of the known world!'
+The assassination of the great Roman leader stopped any immediate plans to add the British Isles to the Roman Empire.
+For many years after the death of Caesar, the permanent conquest of the British Isles was suggested and detailed plans were often drawn up.
+Subsequent rulers after Julius Caesar wished to expand both the empire and their own legacy.
+Victory over Celtic Britain was a logical choice as it represented the edges of the known world!

 The Wealth of Celtic Britain.

 It was Emperor Claudius, who finally invaded the British Isles.
 Claudius had many reasons for the conquest of Celtic Britain, many of the Islands tribal leaders had strong links to those of Celtic descent in the Roman lands of Gaul.
 The lands of the British Celts had a large amount of material wealth, there were vast deposits of tin and copper in the west of the land.
 The Celtic peoples of the British Isles did not ever constitute a true threat to Roman dominance of the continent, they were merely an unpleasant reminder of a Europe not yet subject to Roman civilization.

-Britain was an Island make up of many small kingdoms and the lack of an organized Celtic union kept it safe from Roman aggression for nearly a century.
+The British Isles was made up of many small kingdoms and the lack of an organized Celtic union, kept it safe from Roman aggression for nearly a century.
 It was the small scale and fragmented nature of the Islands make up that eventually proved to tempting a target for the Roman war machine.
-The lack of unity meant that the majority of the Island could be annexed by political brinkmanship, show's of military might was a powerful tactic yet Rome succeeded in conquest by destroying hostile factions of the native population in pitched battles.
+The lack of unity meant that the majority of the kingdoms could be annexed by political brinkmanship.
+A show of military might was a powerful tactic yet Rome succeeded in conquest by destroying hostile factions of the native population in expertly executed pitched battles.